google/libsxg/docs/sxg_buffer.md

 ### bool sxg\_write\_int(uint64\_t num, int nbytes, sxg\_buffer\_t\* target)

-Appends an integer in big-endian format with byte syze `nbytes`. nbytes must be in the range from 1 to 8.
+Appends an integer in big-endian format with byte size `nbytes`. nbytes must be in the range from 1 to 8.

 #### Arguments

 - `num` : Number to write.
 - `nbytes` : Length of big-endian encoded number to write in bytes.
-- `trarget` : Buffer to be modified.
+- `target` : Buffer to be modified.

 #### Returns.